Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 Start from a simple handshake-style Continental grip like you’ve seen in how to hold a pickleball paddle.
 Let your fingers wrap naturally; the face should feel neutral, not wildly open or closed. - Set the knuckle line.

 From that handshake, gently roll your top knuckles down toward the court just a few degrees.
-You’re not cranking your wrist; you’re settling it. - Freeze the picture between shots.
+You’re not cranking your wrist; you’re settling it.
+What you should feel: calmer face control, not wrist strain.
+Too far feels like: you’re forcing the face shut instead of keeping it quiet. - Freeze the picture between shots.

-After each dink, your paddle should return to roughly the same knuckles-down, paddle-up picture in front of your chest.
+After each dink, your paddle returns to roughly the same knuckles-down, paddle-up picture in front of your chest.
+What to avoid: letting the paddle drop, then “rescuing” it with a scoop. - Win the contact window.

 PickleTip insight: Think “small tilt, big result.”
 You don’t need a dramatic bend.
 That tiny knuckle tilt can be the difference between a ball that floats shoulder-high and one that dies by the net post.